The Lions print up 222 tickets which sell for $20 each. Each Lion is expected to take a book of tickets and try to sell them to friends/family etc.

 Usually held in November, Charter Night is a celebration of our Lions Charter that was granted 40+ years ago.
 It is a formal affair, with entertainment and a scrumptious meal.
 There is a cash bar.
 Charter Night is usually held at the school gym – capacity approx. 110.

 Charter Night also has the presentation of the Mayne Islander of the year.
 Often, the recipient is not aware that they are the recipient so surprises are possible.
+2020 will be the 50th anniversary of the Club's founding and a plan is underway for a "really big show" if you were an Ed Sullivan fan.

 Single Seniors Night